zoolanders/documentation/src/pages/essentials-for-yootheme-pro/addons/forms/actions/download.md

 ## Integration

-1. [Load or Create](../integration) a Form Area and access it Settings Panel.
+1. [Create](../../integration) a Form Area and access it Settings Panel.
 1. Add a Download action and set a file in the settings.